 Rationale/Background: The shift towards virtual medical education and virtual healthcare delivery has been accelerated by the recent pandemic.
 This trend will surely continue post-pandemic.
 Communication skill training has traditionally occurred in person and has focused on in-person interactions with patients and families.
 As of yet, limited evidence guides educators on how to teach advanced communication skills (e.g., having difficult conversations with patients and families) in virtual environments.
-In addition, having difficult conversations with patients/families virtually may present specific challenges that have not been routinely addressed in existing training programs for communication.
-This workshop will help participant develop strategies to teach communication skills virtually, and to adjust their teaching content the address the specificities of virtual conversations with patients and families.
+In addition, having difficult conversations with patients with patients and families in virtual environments.
+In addition, having difficult conversations with patients and families in virtual environments.
+In addition, having difficult conversations with patients with patients and to adjust their teaching content the address the specificities of virtual conversations with patients and families.